SenpaiCZ/RedBot/README.md

 | !showUserData                  | Debug command.
 Shows raw data saved for user who calls the command (stats, skill, backstory).  |

 # Change Log
+6th September 2023 - Images and cleanup

+**LESS Variabless:** Removing all MAX varibless, everything is calculated on the fly, based of your stats

+**Images:** Adding images to occupations and archetypes from poc

+**Merging commands:** Removing !cskill and moving all changing of stats and skills into !cstat commands.
+Adding smarter search for skills (You dont have to write Drive Auto, drive or auto will work just fine).

+**More merging commands:** Backstory and inventory has been moved to !mychar on 4th page.
+Adding and removing enteries works the same way as before.

+**More Emoji:** Changing language will not resort into ? instead of emoji.
+Most languages have been added and renaming language skill will just change generic emoji into flag emoji.

+**Server owners:** Server owners can delete other players investigators.

 31st August 2023 - New Features and Enhancements